Healthy Lemon Poppy Seed Muffins with Yogurt & Zucchini

 The Zucchini Factor

 More than just whole grain and gluten free breakfast muffins, these are ZUCCHINI muffins that can sneak extra veggies into your day!
 Grated zucchini is actually an all-star healthy baking ingredient.
-Its flavor is so mild that you don’t notice any zucchini taste, and it makes these healthy lemon poppy seed muffins SO moist!
+Its flavor is so mild that you don’t notice any zucchini taste, and it makes these muffins SO moist!

 Zucchini have a naturally high water content, which helps prevent your muffins from drying out during baking.
 Just be sure to wrap your grated zucchini shreds in a clean kitchen towel or a few paper towels and squeeze out any excess moisture.
 We’re going for moist muffins—not soggy!